vam2004/ps-mega-2023/schema.md

 Description: *Constains the item of the user*

 Fields:
-- `int userid (FK-PK)`: the idetenfier of the user which the row is associeted with
+- `int userid (FK)`: the userid which the itempack is owned
-- `Itempack[] avaliable`: the items that are avaliable to the user
+- `Itempack single`: the items that are avaliable to the user
-- `Itempack[] blocked`: the items that are locked due a exchange transaction
+Constraint:
-- `int balance`: the actual balance that the user holds
+- `UNIQUE userid, single;`
 -------------------------------------------------------------------------------
 Table: **Exchage**